-Professor List will supervise research projects developed from psychological and neuroscience research, with year-long projects focusing on topics related to those described below after choosing a question-appropriate methodology from psychophysics, eye tracking, and/or stereoscopic display (to induce, e.g., depth perception, binocular rivalry).
-Writing a thorough literature review of primary research on an approved topic is appropriate for those interested in a one-semester commitment.
+Professor List will supervise research projects focusing on perception and attention, developed from psychological and neuroscience research.
+Year-long empirical projects address questions related to those described below, using appropriate methodology (psychophysics, eye tracking, EEG and/or stereoscopic display to induce, e.g., depth perception, binocular rivalry).
+EEG is only appropriate for students who have prior EEG research experience.
+One-semester projects require a thorough literature review and research proposal on an approved topic.

 Our experience of perceiving the world around us typically feels effortless.
 The information processing stages and underlying neural mechanisms that result in such a rich experience are not fully understood.
-Topics of investigation might address: How stable sensory input can lead to different perceptual interpretations, so-called “multi-stable percepts” (e.g., binocular rivalry, ambiguous motion, Rubin’s face-vase); how short-term experience influences what we perceive or focus on (through priming, probabilistic information or adaptation); what types of information influence our perception or attention without our awareness (i.e., subliminal or unconscious processing).
+Topics of investigation might address: How do stable sensory inputs lead to different perceptual interpretations, so-called “multi-stable percepts” (e.g., binocular rivalry, ambiguous motion, Rubin’s face-vase)?
+How do short-term experiences influence what we perceive or focus on (through priming, probabilistic information or adaptation)?
+What types of information influence our perception or attention without our awareness (i.e., subliminal or unconscious processing)?